davidegat/LAIB-Local-AI-Bash/README.md

 3. A LLM Model downloaded from LMStudio, better if trained on bash commands (see suggested below).

 ### Suggested LMStudio Configuration
+- LLM Model: `bashcopilot-6b-preview`*
+   -  This model is 'bash' oriented: it mostly generate the right command, but sometimes, on higher values, it will try to build scripts, or long oneliners.
-- LLM Model: `bashcopilot-6b-preview` (other general bigger models, like Llama, may work even better!)
+   -  Other general bigger models, like Llama, may work better in understanding the exact command, and less better in bash scripting.
+   -  Avoiding 'uncensored' models may prevent bad commands to be generated.

+- These settings have been tested with good results on other models.
+As a general suggestion: keep values low, especially on bigger models.
    - Context Length: `200-400`
    - Temperature: `0.45 - 0.6`
    - Response Length Limit: `50-250 tokens`
    - Top-K Sampling: `40`
    - Repeat Penalty: `1.1`
    - Top-P Sampling: `0.95`
    - Minimum P Sampling: `0.05`

-These settings have been tested with good results on other models.
-As a general suggestion: keep values low.

 ---